 (1) The General Meeting shall be convened at least once a year for an ordinary session.

-(2) An extraordinary session of the General Meeting shall be convened if at least __ of the members of the Congregation with voting rights (section 12(1)) request this in writing, stating reasons, or if Congregational Council deems it expedient to convene such a meeting.
+(2) An extraordinary session of the General Meeting shall be convened if at least __ of the members of the congregation with voting rights (Section 12(1)) request this in writing, stating reasons, or if Congregational Council deems it expedient to convene such a meeting.

-(3) The application in terms of sub-section 2 shall be addressed to Congregational Council.
+(3) The application in terms of Section 13 (2) shall be addressed to Congregational Council.
 It must contain the agenda proposed by the applicants.
 Congregational Council may supplement the agenda with items of its own choice.

 (4) The General Meeting may adopt standing rules of procedure for the conduct of meetings.